-I am primarily an historian of science and an historian of philosophy.
+I am primarily an historian of science and medicine, and an historian of philosophy.
 My work focuses on complex systems of understanding (such as philosophical, scientific, and religious systems) and their structural dynamics.
 I am interested in the ways in which human beings understand their world and the different historical manifestations of such understanding.
-I teach World History, European History, the theory and methods of historical research, and the History of Science.
+My research primarily explores these phenomena through analysis in the history and philosophy of physics, medicine, and modern art.

 Exploring the Structural Dynamics of Human Understanding: An Historico-Philosophical Analysis of the Problem of Meaning in Heidegger and Bohr [Link]